puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 The resulting node will also be located in the "production" environment.

-In both versions, the script should exit with code 0 after producing the desired output.
+The script should exit with code 0 after producing the desired output.
 Exit with a non-zero exit code if you want the node to be treated as though it was not found in the configuration.